azl397985856/cachedFetcher/README.md

     // I hope you didn't set it to 0 seconds expiry = options.seconds || expiry
   }
-  // Use the URL as the cache key to sessionStorage let cacheKey = url let cached = localStorage.getItem(cacheKey) let whenCached = localStorage.getItem(cacheKey + ':ts')
+  // Use the URL as the cache key to localStorage let cacheKey = url let cached = localStorage.getItem(cacheKey) let whenCached = localStorage.getItem(cacheKey + ':ts')